JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/theory.md

     2. Primal and dual problems switch variable and constraints.

-!!! info "Karush-Kuhn-Tucker (KKT) conditions"
+!!! info "Theorem (Karush-Kuhn-Tucker conditions)"
     Let ``f``, ``g_i`` and ``h_j`` be differentiable function and let a constraint qualification hold true.
 If ``x`` is a local minimum of the primal problem (P), then there are $\lambda\ge 0$ and $\mu$ such that
     ```math
       \begin{aligned}